The CiP Framework is for everyone who is a registered social care practitioner or manager.

 Go to Care in Practice (CiP) Framework to access the new interactive web resource to learn more about the CiP Framework including:

-Clear pathways to help social care practitioners get started on following the Framework including summaries of the two pathways at each level and links to additional resources and guidance.
+Clear pathways to help social care practitioners get started on following the Framework including summaries of the two pathways at each level and links to additional resources and guidance.- Guidance about relevant qualifications at each level including the new work-based entrance level qualification – the Level 2 Certificate in Safe and Effective Practice.

 - Case stories featuring real-life social care practitioners and managers to show career progression opportunities.